brianhie/scanorama/README.md

 ## API

-Here is example usage of Scanorama:
+Here is example usage of Scanorama in Python:

 ```
 # List of data sets: